Niagara Falls is an exceptional destination. With thrilling attractions, iconic adventure, and scenic beauty available year-round.

 - Oakes Garden Theatre – A perfected landscape of formalized gardens and shaded lily ponds featuring a curved pergola overlooking the central amphitheater, located in the heart of Niagara Falls with a stellar introduction to Queen Victoria Park at the foot of Clifton Hill.

 - Floral Showhouse – A floral’s paradise that includes a display of orchids, suckles, and other tropical plant species just a short walk south from Niagara Falls, with floral shows that represent each season.

 Winter Festival of Lights

 A winter tradition in Niagara Falls that is not to be missed.
-The annual Winter Festival of Lights features more than 3 million LED lights, and spectacular displays which brighten the night.
-Ranked among the best festivals in North America, the festival lights an 8km stretch of the Niagara Parkway, with displays in Dufferin Islands and Queen Victoria Park from mid November through early January each year.
+The annual Winter Festival of Lights transforms Niagara Falls into a winter wonderland through 3 million LED lights, and more than 75 spectacular displays which brighten the night.
+Ranked among the best festivals in North America, the festival lights an 8km stretch of the Niagara Parkway, with displays in Dufferin Islands and Queen Victoria Park from mid November through February.